Fast Radio Bursts as probes of the late-time universe: a new insight on the Hubble tension: Introduction

-Over 700 FRBs have been detected to date, with the majority identified through the Canadian Hydrogen Intensity Mapping Experiment (CHIME) radio telescope\footnote{\url{https://chime-experiment.ca/en}}.
+Detections of over 800 FRBs have been reported to date, with the majority identified through the Canadian Hydrogen Intensity Mapping Experiment (CHIME) radio telescope\footnote{\url{https://chime-experiment.ca/en}}.
 However, there is a growing number of events from other radio observatories, such as the Australian Square Kilometre Array Pathfinder (ASKAP)\footnote{\url{https://www.atnf.csiro.au/projects/askap/index.html}} and MeerKAT\footnote{\url{https://www.sarao.ac.za/science/meerkat/}}, reflecting a rapid increase in discovery rates.
-Most FRBs are detected as singular, non-repeating events, with no apparent recurrence from the same source.
+Most FRBs are detected as singular, non-repeating events, with no apparent repetition from the same source.
+Note that many FRBs might have been missed during detection due to detector sensitivity with respect to minimum flux and luminosity of the event.
 Nevertheless, a small subset of FRBs exhibit repeating behavior, with repeated bursts originating from a consistent location, facilitating in-depth source characterization.
 FRB\,20121102A is a well-known example of a repeating FRB, with over hundred bursts observed to date.
-The variability in repetition rates across observed FRBs suggests multiple potential astrophysical origins or mechanisms, posing challenges for a unified theoretical framework.
-Studying FRBs provides crucial insights into high-energy astrophysical processes and the extreme environments surrounding compact objects such as neutron stars and black holes.
+The variability in repetition rates across observed FRBs suggests multiple potential astrophysical origins or mechanisms, posing challenges for a unified theoretical framework \cite{2019PhR...821....1P}.
+Studying FRBs provides crucial insights into high-energy astrophysical processes and the extreme environments surrounding compact objects such as neutron stars and black holes \cite{2023MNRAS.520.3742K}.

 Despite significant progress, the exact origins of FRBs remain uncertain, although several hypotheses have been advanced.
-The hypothesis of a magnetar origin has garnered substantial support \cite{2014MNRAS.442L...9L}, yet unresolved questions remain, as magnetars are not proven to take into account for all observed FRB phenomena.
+The hypothesis of a magnetar origin has garnered substantial support \cite{2014MNRAS.442L...9L}, yet unresolved questions remain, as other mechanisms can also explain many observed FRBs.
 Notably, only one FRB has been definitively linked to a Galactic magnetar.
 Consequently, alternative theories are being considered, with some models proposing connections to black holes or white dwarfs.
 For comprehensive reviews on potential progenitor mechanisms, see \cite{2019PhR...821....1P} and \cite{2020Natur.587...45Z}.
 Future multi-messenger observations, incorporating gravitational wave (GW) and neutrino detections associated with FRB sources, offer promising avenues for uncovering the astrophysical processes responsible for FRBs \cite{2023MNRAS.520.3742K}.